I’m not much of a broth drinker but I do like to make my own stocks when I have a full chicken and make a soup or store it in the freezer for soup!

 4 garlic cloves, minced

-salt, pepper, garlic powder, rosemary, thyme, onion powder
+salt, pepper, garlic powder, rosemary, thyme, sage, smoked paprika

-After the bones are dark brown, place in slow cooker and fill with 4 litres of water, or more if the bones are not completely covered.
-Set on low for 24-48 hours.
+After the bones are dark brown, place in slow cooker and fill with 4 liters of water and all your spices.
+Set on low for 24 hours.

-Place a fine mesh strainer in a medium sized stock pot and drain.
-You can put the liquid in mason jars and freeze, but leave 1″ of space from the top since it will expand.
-Do not freezer or refrigerate until broth is cooled to room temperature.
+Drain into mason jars using a fine mesh strainer and a jar funnel.
+Make sure your jars are freezer safe and leave 1″ of space from the top as it will expand.
+Do not freeze or refrigerate until broth is cooled to room temperature.